MaterialFusion: High-Quality, Zero-Shot, and Controllable Material Transfer with Diffusion Models: Experiments

 \subsection{Quantitative Comparison}

-Fig. \ref{fig:quant_anal} displays all the results of our quantitative analysis.
-The optimal region on the graph is located in the lower right corner.
-This area signifies that a high CLIP similarity score indicates effective material transfer to the object, while a low LPIPS value reflects good preservation of the object's details and image's background.
+Fig. \ref{fig:quant_anal} shows the results of our quantitative analysis.
+The optimal region, located in the lower right corner, indicates that a high CLIP similarity score corresponds to effective material transfer, while a low LPIPS value reflects good preservation of the object's details and image's background.

-Upon examining the generated images, we observe that when the CLIP similarity score is below $0.82$, the material does not transfer to the object as effectively as desired.
-Conversely, a CLIP similarity score greater than $0.84$ indicates successful material transfer.
-Furthermore, we noted that when the LPIPS value exceeds $0.21$, the material starts to lose its details significantly.
+Upon examining the generated images, we find that a CLIP similarity score below $0.82$ indicates the ineffective material transfer, while a score above $0.84$ suggests successful transfer.
+Additionally, we noted that when the LPIPS value exceeds $0.21$, the material starts to lose its details significantly.
 Consequently, we have outlined the approximate region of effective material transfer combined with satisfactory preservation of the object in green on the graph.
 As illustrated, only two points fall within this favorable zone: MaterialFusion with material transfer strengths of $0.5$ and $0.8$.
 The results of GaR fall into the region indicating good detail preservation but with low material transfer effectiveness.
-In contrast, the ZeST performs well in transferring material but fails to preserve the object's details.
+In contrast, the ZeST performs well in transferring material but fails to preserve the details.